DIRACGrid/DIRAC/docs/source/AdministratorGuide/Tutorials/dmsWithTs.rst

 ===============================================================
-Doing large scale DataManagement with the Transformation System
+Doing Large Scale DataManagement with the Transformation System
 ===============================================================

-Pre-requisite
+Pre-Requisite
 =============

 You should: